ridzafauzi/STM32_UART_interrupt/README.md

 # STM32_UART_interrupt
 This code will transmit data (using SSCOM serial command software) to USART1 and STM32 blue pill will reply with the same data to USART1.
+Interrupt is used to receive the data sent by SSCOM.

 This project was developed with :-<br />
 1. STM32CubeMX 6.0.1<br />